-But she has also come a cropper against the vestiges of those she's criticised or irked.
-She's barred from entering the US despite her ex-husband living there, and their child regularly visiting his father; she's found herself in lawsuits with both the NFL and Paris St Germain football club, and has been accused of being a terrorist by everyone from rappers in her home country of Sri Lanka to Fox News.
+But she has also run up against problems with those she's criticized or irked.
+She's barred from entering the US despite her ex-husband, Ikhyd, living there and their child regularly visiting his father; she's found herself in lawsuits with both the NFL and Paris St Germain football club, and has been accused of being a terrorist by everyone from rappers in her home country of Sri Lanka to Fox News.
 You can see why she's had enough, why the simple life might start to appeal.

 So we start to talk, about recording the video to "Freedun" in the Himalayas, with Maya, "walking around like Howard Hughes trying to direct a video with a tank on," because of the lack of oxygen.
 Slowly though it becomes clear that she has one thing on her mind, and it's got nothing to do with us discussing her new album or quitting music.
 Indeed, some initial attempts to talk about AIM are quickly swatted away, so we change tack and start by talking about the refugee crisis.